Who We Are

 Quality You Can Trust!

 North Idaho Exteriors is a locally owned and operated company serving the entire state of Idaho.
-We are current with the latest technologies and installation techniques.
+We are current with the latest technologies and techniques for top-notch roof installation services.
 We use only the highest quality materials available.
 Each project has our undivided attention.
 At the completion of each project, a multi-point quality control inspection is performed to guarantee that our workmanship will meet or exceed the 15 year warranty that we offer.

 Our 15 Year Workmanship Warranty is the best warranty in the industry.
-In addition to replacing or repairing all types of roofing, we also specialize in siding, gutters, maintenance and service.
+In addition to our roof installation services, replacements, and repairs, we also specialize in siding, gutters, maintenance and service.

 Storm Damage Inspection Questions